czoido/conan-deterministic-examples/README.md

 # Sources of variation

 There are many different factors that can make your builds *non-deterministic*.
 Factors will vary between different operating systems and compilers.
-Each compiler has specific options to to fix the sources of indeterminism.
+Each compiler has specific options to fix the sources of indeterminism.
 To date `gcc` and `clang` are the ones that incorporate more options to fix the sources of variation.
 For `msvc` there are some undocumented options that you can try but in the end you will probably need to patch the binaries to get deterministic builds.

 # Fixing the problem

-For the examples presented here there are two aproaches to fix the causes of indeterminism:
+For the examples presented here there are two approaches to fix the causes of indeterminism:

 - Applying a Conan hook.
 This hook can be used to setup environment variables in the `pre_build` step and patch binaries in `post_build`.
 The intention of the annexed hook named